-Transport mode Description Taxi Taxis are the highest priority of the car-based modes, supplementing the public transpor system for access to destinations separated from the public transport network.
+Transport mode Description Taxi Taxis are the highest priority of the car-based modes, supplementing the public transport system for access to destinations separated from the public transport network.
 Taxi access and parking should be provided at all stations, with shelters, seating and taxi providers' contact details.
-Taxi zones are to be visible and well signposted, and located where taxis can depart easi in most directions to reduce any unnecessary travel to reach the passenger's destination Sydney Metro interchanges shall incorporate accessible facilities, and accessible paths of travel between station and taxi facilities, in accordance with the DSAPT.
+Taxi zones are to be visible and well signposted, and located where taxis can depart easily in most directions to reduce any unnecessary travel to reach the passenger's destination.
+Sydney Metro interchanges shall incorporate accessible facilities, and accessible paths of travel between station and taxi facilities, in accordance with the DSAPT.
 Kiss-and-ride Kiss-and-ride is the preferred mode of those accessing the station by private vehicle, but a relatively low priority.
 Kiss-and-ride supports the concept of car sharing, trip chaining and ride sharing, reducing the number of single-occupant trips, and, in some instances, parking demand.
-Kiss-and-ride spaces are to be provided where safe and efficient vehicle access and high vehicle turnover is available, as part of kerbside parking or within station car parks closes to the station.
+Kiss-and-ride spaces are to be provided where safe and efficient vehicle access and high vehicle turnover is available, as part of kerbside parking or within station car parks closest to the station.
 Kiss-and-ride in CBD areas will not be provided for exclusively, but could occur in existing short-term parking zone.
 Access must be safe and easy for vehicles to enter and exit, minimising conflicts with pedestrians, cycles, buses and other vehicles.
 Ridesharing services, such as GoCatch and Uber, will use kiss-and-ride zones to pick up and drop off passengers.
-Sydney Metro station interchanges shall incorporate accessible facilities and accessible paths of travel between station and kiss-and-ride facilities in accordance with the DSAPT Park-and-ride Park-and-ride is the lowest priority of all modes.
+Sydney Metro station interchanges shall incorporate accessible facilities and accessible paths of travel between station and kiss-and-ride facilities in accordance with the DSAPT.
+Park-and-ride Park-and-ride is the lowest priority of all modes.
 Given the high accessibility to sustainable transport modes in Sydney, formal parking facilities are only suggested outside of major centres.
 The stations between Chatswood and Sydenham will not include park-and-ride facilities and there is no additional car parking proposed for stations between Sydenham and Bankstown.
-For Sydney Metro Northwest line, due to the extent of likely station catchments and the nature of the local transport networks, 4,000 parkin spaces were provided for metro customers at Tallawong, Kellyville, Bella Vista, Hills Showground and Cherrybrook Stations.
+For Sydney Metro Northwest line, due to the extent of likely station catchments and the nature of the local transport networks, 4,000 parking spaces were provided for metro customers at Tallawong, Kellyville, Bella Vista, Hills Showground and Cherrybrook Stations.
 Access to parking areas should be located away from town centres where possible, with new parking areas accessible by a safe, well-lit footpath to enable customers to drive and catch the train.
 Parking areas should also be located and designed to minimise disruption to walking connections between town centres and the station.
 Car park layouts shall ensure safe and efficient entry, exit and circulation for pedestrians and vehicles.
 Car parks shall have clearly marked pedestrian circulation to achieve safe segregation of pedestrian pathways and vehicles in car parks.
-Car park access points sha be oriented away from station entries to avoid conflicts between pedestrians and vehicles.
+Car park access points shall be oriented away from station entries to avoid conflicts between pedestrians and vehicles.
+Park-and-ride shall be compliant with the Sydney Metro Northwest Parking Management Strategy and the Sydney Metro City & Southwest Parking Management Strategy.